M-earnest/data_managment_os_days_marburg_2024/lecture/content/bids_specs.md

 <br>

 ### 3. Validation Tools:
-- ools like the BIDS Validator check dataset integrity and help identify missing or incorrect data entries.
+- tools like the BIDS Validator check dataset integrity and help identify missing or incorrect data entries.

 <br>